-The importance of being ernest but not Oscar Wilde.
+The importance of being ernest but it is not Oscar Wilde.

 It was one of those cold, grey evenings in Maastricht.
 The trees were bare, but I spied a “Last Leaf” just waiting for a particularly strong gust.
 I sighed, thinking of the incomparable O’Henry and how he’d inspired me to write.

 Just a couple days before Christmas, no doubt about it there was snow in the air, and I was sitting at a café on the square outside Onze Lieve Vrouw, probably one of the most beautiful churches in the world.
 I was looking for inspiration for a Christmas present for my better half and not finding it in my coffee cup.
 On impulse, I stood and strode off in the direction of a brightly lit trinket shop across the street.

 Waiting for a moment, look right, look left, look right again, this is Holland not South Africa, and I was about to cross the street when the guy next to me grabbed my sleeve.
 “You taken tonight?” he demanded hoarsely.
 Bewildered, I turned and stared: About my age, heavy overcoat with a huge silver cross dangling on his chest.
 The penny dropped, I was being propositioned; for the first time by another male.
 “Oh yes,” I exclaimed.
 “By my wife!” and hurriedly crossed the street.

 Wandering aimlessly around the shop, I found my gift: She who must be obeyed was emblazoned across the pillar box red mug, suddenly conscious of couple women giggling behind the stand.
 Ignoring them, I strode off to the till.

 The importance of being ernest asks if you've ever been propositioned by a man and a woman on the same day?

 Waiting in line, I stared, fascinated, out the window, wondering if the man was still on the street corner.
 He was.
 Gesturing to the shop assistant, I asked, “Is he often there?”